runely/calendar-homey/README.md

 - 1.16.2
     - Added a little more descriptions for `Local events`
+    - Trigger `Event added` when a new local event is added
 - 1.16.1
     - Added `description` to a local event
 - 1.16.0